Bundesautobahn 3: History

 The first plans for the Cologne-Düsseldorf route go back to 1925.
 In 1929 the Provincial Association of the Prussian Rhine Province legally established the route between Cologne-Düsseldorf and in 1931 the construction started of a 2.5-kilometer section at Opladen.
-I was opened on 27 September 1933 and shortened the section of trunk road 8 between the two cities.
+It was opened on 27 September 1933 and shortened the section of trunk road 8 between the two cities.
 The southern part of this route was not further upgraded and included in a simple bypass, now part of the B 8 / L 288 (Bonner road).

 In the years up to 1940, the rest of the Reichsautobahn Oberhausen (following the A 2) was built over Cologne to Wiesbaden sections.
-The 25-kilometer section from Cologne-Mülheim to Mettmann was opened on May 21, 1936 to traffic.
+The 25-kilometer section from Cologne-Mülheim to Mettmann was opened on 21 May 1936 to traffic.
 In the same year, the section from Breitscheid to Oberhausen-Lirich / Duisburg-Meiderich was completed in the northerly direction.
 In 1937, the northern continuation of the current motorway junction Oberhausen and the gap closure between Mettmann and Breitscheid followed.

 The southern route allowed the direction Reichsautobahnen simultaneously from both Cologne in the south and Wiesbaden in the north.
-The section between the interchange Köln-Mülheim and Siegburg 30 km in length was handed over on December 17, 1937 after about three years of construction time traffic.
+The section between the interchange Köln-Mülheim and Siegburg 30 km in length was handed over on 17 December 1937 after about three years of construction time traffic.
 One year later, on 15 December 1938, the 12 km section was taken to the junction Siebengebirge and on 20 September 1939 followed by another 30 km to Dierdorf.

 The southern section with 48 km length between the former junction Wiesbaden, today's Wiesbadener Kreuz, and the junction Limburg-Nord was opened on 23 September 1939 traffic.
 The most elaborate structure in this section was the then approximately 500 m long and 60 m high Lahntalbrücke.
 The 41.5 km long gap between Limburg and Dierdorf took place on 15 June 1940.
 The construction of the section south of the Wiesbadener cross with the Main Bridge between Raunheim and Eddersheim was started in 1938, but had to be discontinued in early 1943.
 The section from Erlangen to the Nuremberg junction was completed in 1941, partly in one lane.

 In 1937, planning for the motorway section from Nuremberg via Regensburg to Passau was begun.
 In the area between Nuremberg and Oberpfraundorf, however, a different route was chosen than the later built.
 The original route led over the area of the enlarged military training area Hohenfels after the Second World War.
 Also, in contrast to today running south of the city A 3 Deggendorf north should be bypassed.
 After 1939 already in some sections on the Franconian Alb and Wörth on the Danube and Deggendorf with earthworks and bridge construction work was started, they stopped the work, as on the northern section, 1942 due to the war.
 In the course of this work, the construction of a Danube bridge near Regensburg was started.